-- Keeping Children Safe in Education (September 2022) ('KCSIE') - Disqualification under the Childcare Act 2006 (August 2018) - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people December 2020 - Mental Health and Behaviour in Schools (November 2018) - Preventing and Tackling Bullying (July 2017) - Working Together to Safeguard Children (July 2018) - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - Revised Prevent Duty Guidance: for England and Wales (April 2021) - Protecting children from radicalisation: the prevent duty Guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism (updated August 2015) - Relationships education, relationships and sex education (RSE) and health education (updated September 2021) - Statutory Framework for the Early Years Foundation Stage (updated September 2021) - Equality Act (2010) Including Public Sector Equality Duty - The Human Rights Act (1998)
+- Keeping Children Safe in Education (September 2023) ('KCSIE') - Disqualification under the Childcare Act 2006 (August 2018) - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people December 2020 - Mental Health and Behaviour in Schools (November 2018) - Preventing and Tackling Bullying (July 2017) - Working Together to Safeguard Children (July 2018) - Information sharing: advice for practitioners providing safeguarding services to children, young people, parents and carers (July 2018) - Revised Prevent Duty Guidance: for England and Wales (April 2021) - Protecting children from radicalisation: the prevent duty Guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism (updated August 2015) - Relationships education, relationships and sex education (RSE) and health education (updated September 2021) - Safeguarding vulnerable groups Act 2006 - The Governance Handbook 2020 - Education Regulations 2014 (Independent School).
+Part 3 Health, Welfare and safety of pupils.
+Applies to academies as well as Independent and free schools. - The Children act 1989 (2004) and statutory guidance on FGM - Equality Act (2010) Including Public Sector Equality Duty - The Human Rights Act (1998) - The Rehabilitation of offenders Act.
+1974

 The Governing Body and staff of The Norton Knatchbull School recognise that all children have the right to be safe and to be treated with respect and dignity.
 Our policy applies to all staff and volunteers working at the school.
-We will follow the procedures set out by the Kent Education Safeguarding Service and take account of guidance issued by the Department for Education.
+We follow the procedures set out by the Kent Education Safeguarding Service and take account of guidance issued by the Department for Education.